Skip to main content

 Each additional person +$459 +$757 +$218

-Important note: the 165% column above still matters in Texas, but many older-adult households are judged under the net income rules after deductions because the usual gross-income test does not apply to households with a person age 60+ or with a qualifying disability under the Texas senior SNAP rules.
+Important note: the 165% column still matters in Texas, but many older-adult households are judged under the net income rules after deductions because the usual gross-income test does not apply to households with a person age 60+ or with a qualifying disability.

 Rule What it means for Texas seniors Why it matters

 Gross-income test The usual gross-income test does not apply if the household has someone age 60+ or with a qualifying disability.
-Some seniors get denied too early because they stop at gross income.
+Some seniors stop too early because they only look at gross income.

 Medical deduction Unreimbursed medical costs over $35 a month can count.
-Drug, premium, and other medical bills can raise benefits or make a case eligible.
+Drug costs, premiums, copays, and other medical bills can change the benefit.

 Shelter deduction Texas does not cap the excess shelter deduction for a household with an older or disabled member.
-High housing and utility costs matter more for seniors than many websites explain.
+High rent, mortgage, taxes, insurance, and utilities can matter more for seniors.

 Standard deduction For FY 2026, it is $209 for 1 to 3 people, $223 for 4, $261 for 5, and $299 for 6 or more.
 This deduction is automatic in the SNAP budget.

 Countable resources Texas uses a $5,000 countable-resource limit in its current state option summary.
-Recent bank cash can matter, but many retirement and burial resources do not.
+Recent bank cash can matter, but some retirement and burial resources do not.

 Best assistance programs for seniors